snazzy-d/sdc/README.markdown

 This is the home of a [D](http://dlang.org/) compiler.
 SDC is at the moment, particularly stupid; it is a work in progress.
 Feel free to poke around, but don't expect it to compile your code.

-This compiler is based on [libd](https://github.com/deadalnix/libd) for D code analysis.
-It uses [LLVM](http://llvm.org/) and [libd-llvm](https://github.com/deadalnix/libd-llvm) for codegen and JIT CTFE.
+This compiler is based on [libd](https://github.com/deadalnix/SDC/tree/master/libd) for D code analysis.
+It uses [LLVM](http://llvm.org/) and [libd-llvm](https://github.com/deadalnix/SDC/tree/master/libd-llvm) for codegen and JIT CTFE.
+It uses [libsdrt](https://github.com/deadalnix/SDC/tree/master/libsdrt) to support various runtime facilities required by programs compiled by SDC.

 The code is released under the MIT license (see the LICENCE file for more details).
 Contact me at deadalnix@gmail.com